History of photographic lens design: Fisheye lens

 A fisheye lens is a special type of ultra-wide angle retrofocus lens with little or no attempt to correct for rectilinear distortion.
 Most fisheyes produce a circular image with a 180° field of view.
 The term fisheye comes from the supposition that a fish looking up at the sky would see in the same way.

 The first fisheye lens was the Beck Hill Sky (or Cloud; UK) lens of 1923.
 Robin Hill intended it to be pointed straight up to take 360° azimuth barrel distorted hemispheric sky images for scientific cloud cover studies.
 It used a bulging negative meniscus to compress the 180° field to 60° before passing the light through a stop to a moderate wide angle lens.
-The Sky was 21mm f/8 producing 63mm diameter images.
+The Sky was 21mm f/8 producing 63 mm-diameter images.
 Pairs were used at 500 meter spacing producing stereoscopes for the British Meteorological Office.